 amazon, from Moyer Bell 2002 edition

 British novelist Barbara Pym died in 1980, but her comic spirit lives on.
 Indeed she is now the subject of the Barbara Pym Society, which meets annually at St. Hilda's College, Oxford.
-In 2002 Moyer Bell reissued this 1961 novel and some of her others.
+In 2002 Moyer Bell reissued this 1961 novel along with some of her others.

 The story centres around a woman working on the "seedier fringes of the academic world."
 Dulcie Mainwaring attends an editing conference to distract herself from a broken engagement.

 When Aylwin Forbes, a handsome middle-aged academic, faints in the midst of his keynote address on "Some problems of editors," Dulcie stands ready to help.

 Soon, she begins to fantasize about him.
 She also meets Viola, an editor who informs her that she happens "to know him rather well."
 Viola is doing an index for a book Aylwin has written on an extremely obscure poet.
 She informs Dulcie that he is married, but only "in a sense," revealing that Marjorie, his much younger wife, has gone home to her mother.

 Aylwin Forbes is hopelessly immature.
 Yet although Dulcie sees his flaws, she cannot stop her sympathetic heart from warming to him.
 Viola, too has ideas about him.
 However, he makes a point of avoiding her, even when she offers to do his index for free.

 Dulcie's young niece Laurel comes to stay with her aunt, and later, Viola too moves in with Dulcie.
 The two older ladies begin to spy on Aylwin Forbes, and eventually Dulcie finds a reason to ask him to dinner.
 Instead of showing appropriate interest in either of the academic women, Forbes takes a fancy to the nineteen-year-old niece.
 Laurel finds it amusing but ridiculous when he pursues her and eventually proposes, particularly as he is still married to Marjorie.